Browse the Guide:

 Entries beginning with "N"

 NALLE, CHARLES RAVENSCROFT.
 PHOTOGRAPH ALBUM, 1902-1904.
 Lived in the Somerset, Virginia, area until at least around 1910.
 Collection contains 32 photographs taken from 1902 to 1904 with the subject matter ranging from individuals and animals to the Vatican.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-097.

 Architect of Budapest, Hungary.
 Began working in 1978 at the Hungarian